lnplp/Praat-scripts-for-measuring/README.md

 **pitch_duration_measure.script** takes several pitch measurements over given textgrid intervals, along with interval durations.
 It goes through a given directory and writes the results to a .txt file in the same directory.

-**rms_measure.script** measures root-mean-square amplitude over a given textgrid interval or intervals.
-It goes through a given directory and writes the results to a .txt file in the same directory.

-**vowel_acoustics.script** measures duration, formants, spectral moments and F0 dynamically over a given textgrid interval.
+**vowel_acoustics.script** measures duration, formants, spectral moments and F0 over a given textgrid interval.
 It goes through a given directory and writes the results to a .txt file in the same directory.